-In 1989 the pub was handed back to the Kurel family and was rented to a private hospitality company.
-It proudly reacquired the original name, and by the mid 90’s U Kurelů was making national and international news, becoming famous—or perhaps infamous would be a better way to describe the novel business idea to host the country’s first topless waitress night!
+In 1989 the pub was handed back to the Kurel family and was rented to two enterprising brothers.
+The pub reacquired its original name, and by the mid 90’s U Kurelů was making national and international news for its novel business idea “nahoře bez,” the country’s first topless waitress pub night.

-News stations sent teams to film the hoards of male patrons packing out the pub, and ones not lucky enough to get through the doors jostled for position outside the windows, trying to catch a glimpse of the women delivering beers, goulash, and shots to slack-jawed men every Wednesday night.
-For over ten years.
+News stations sent teams to film the hoards of male patrons packing out the pub, and ones not lucky enough to get through the doors jostled for position outside the windows trying to catch a glimpse of the women delivering beer and goulash every Wednesday night for over a decade.

-We welcome both old and new friends to visit our updated version of a historic neighborhood watering hole where folks can enjoy some fabulous food, a couple of drinks, our house-infused ginger vodka, and join in on keeping the tradition of good times rollin’!
+So when you visit our updated version of an historic neighborhood watering hole you can enjoy some fabulous food, a couple of drinks, our house-infused ginger vodka, and join in on keeping the good times rolling!